MRIiiIiIiI/IPAnalyzer/README.md

 - Calculates network ID, broadcast address, and subnet mask
 - Determines if the IP address is public or private
 - Provides an option to explain the results
+- The Dividing class seems to be designed to handle the task of dividing IP address ranges into subgroups with specific numbers of hosts, and then analyzing and printing information about those subgroups.

 ## Usage